swiftlang/swift-syntax/Sources/SwiftLexicalLookup/SwiftLexicalLookup.docc/LookupRules.md

 ## Specialized Scopes
 Some scopes share common behavior and can be further generalized as follows:
 - **Type Scope** (`TypeScopeSyntax`): Implicitly introduces `self` and `Self` names.
-- **Sequential Scope** (`SequentialScopeSyntax`): Interleaves its own results with results produced by introducing to sequential parent scopes when encountered during name extraction.
+- **Sequential Scope** (`SequentialScopeSyntax`): Interleaves its own results with results produced by *Introducing to Sequential Parent Scopes* when encountered during name extraction.
 Results are ordered from closest to furthest from the unqualified lookup position.
 - **Introducing to Sequential Parent Scope** (`IntroducingToSequentialParentScopeSyntax`): Produces a result that is later interleaved with the results produced by its sequential parent.

+> Example:
-> Example of Sequential Scope behavior (code block):
+> Sequential Scope behavior (code block):
 > ```swift
 > func foo(x: Int?) {
 >   // Guard scope